New Keyboard Shield

 <my_shield>.zmk.yml

-metadata file to document the high level details of your shield, and the features it supports. - Update the
+metadata file to document the high level details of your shield, and the features it supports.

+After adding ZMK support for a basic shield using this guide, check the sidebar for guides on adding any additional features (such as encoders) that your keyboard has.
 It may be helpful to review the upstream shields documentation to get a proper understanding of the underlying system before continuing.

 New Zephyr Module Repository